Unified Semantic Transformer for 3D Scene Understanding: Experiments

 \boldparagraph{Setup} We evaluate our method on \textit{ScanNet}~\cite{dai2017scannet}, \mbox{\textit{ScanNet200}~\cite{rozenberszki2022language}}, and \textit{ScanNet++}~\cite{yeshwanth2023scannetpp} for 3D semantic segmentation.
 These datasets differ in the number and granularity of semantic classes, and we evaluate performance on all of them using standard class-wise mIoU and mAcc on the ground truth 3D point clouds.

 We compare our approach against recent SLAM-based open-vocabulary methods~\cite{gu2024conceptgraphs, werby23hovsg}, which jointly reconstruct the scene and extract open-vocabulary features, operating under privileged conditions with access to ground-truth depth, intrinsics, and camera poses.
 We also include recent semantic feed-forward approaches~\cite{hu2025pe3r, fan2024large, Xiangyu2025uni3r, zust2025panst3r} using their public implementations.
 For fairness, all methods receive up to 200 images per scene.
-To isolate semantic performance and ensure comparability with SLAM-based methods, we additionally provide feed-forward models with ground-truth camera parameters and poses.
+To isolate semantic performance and ensure comparability with SLAM-based methods, we additionally provide feed-forward models with ground-truth camera parameters and poses\rebuttaladd{; however, feed-forward approaches including UNITE can predict 3D scene semantics without ground truth inputs, which are provided solely to establish a fair baseline against priviledged methods}.
 Their image-based frustum predictions are aligned with the ground-truth point cloud using a one-nearest-neighbor mapping.
 If a feed-forward model cannot process all 200 images at once \cite{fan2024large, hu2025pe3r}, we split the sequence into smaller subsets and align each subset’s predictions using the corresponding ground-truth poses.

 Finally, we compare against established point cloud-based open-vocabulary methods, which are the most privileged, as they operate on posed RGB-D images and have access to the evaluation meshes at inference time.
 We omit comparisons with open-vocabulary radiance field approaches \cite{lerf2023, engelmann2024opennerf, qin2024langsplat} since they require scene-specific training, unlike our method and the baselines.